 Stage Level Who is responsible?
-Strategies and/or sanctions available lable Documentation Misbehaviour Work-related Stage 1 Misbehaviour or a work issue of a routine nature.
+Strategies and/or sanctions avai ilable Documentation Misbehaviour Work-related Stage 1 Misbehaviour or a work issue of a routine nature.
 Relevant member of staff/class teacher in conjunction with HOD.
-At this stage, it is a departmental issue Low-level sanctions such as: Verbal warning Note in student planner Private detention (break or lunch time) School detention Devilevel sanctions such as: Private detention (break or lunch time to catch up on missed work) Note in student planner Note in planner (seen by parents and FT) Name in school detention book (seen by HOY) Stage 2 Repeated misbehaviour or continued issues with work Referred to Form Tutor Further low-level sanctions Review of behaviour in other subjects Communication with parents HOY informed Further low-level sanctions Review of work in other subjects Involvement of Learning Support Coordinator Communication with parents HOY informed Planner School detention book Email Stage 3 No improvement in behaviour or work over a prolonged period.
-A serious offence that warrants immediate attention of HOY (e.g. bullying, vandalism) HOY/Form Tutor School detention Head's detention Communication with parents Meeting with parents Deputy Head (Pastoral) informed and possibly involved Headmaster informed Communication with parents Meeting with parents Weekly report Deputy Head (Pastoral) informed School detention book Copies of letters kept on file Outcomes/actions from meetings shared with relevant staff Stage 4 Worrying and/or deteriorating work situation.
+At this stage, it is a departmental issue Low-level sanctions such as: ☐ Verbal warning • Note in student planner • Private detention (break or lunch time) • School detention Drivate detention (break or lunch time to catch up on missed work) Note in student planner Note in planner (seen by parents and FT) Name in school detention book (seen by HOY) Stage 2 Repeated misbehaviour or continued issues with work Referred to Form Tutor Further low-level sanctions Review of behaviour in other subjects Communication with parents HOY informed Further low-level sanctions Review of work in other subjects Involvement of Learning Support Coordinator Communication with parents HOY informed Planner School detention book Email Stage 3 No improvement in behaviour or work over a prolonged period.
+A serious offence that warrants immediate attention of HOY (e.g. bullying, vandalism) HOY/Form Tutor School detention □ Head's detention Communication with parents Meeting with parents Deputy Head (Pastoral) informed and possibly involved Headmaster informed Communication with parents Meeting with parents Weekly report Deputy Head (Pastoral) informed School detention book Copies of letters kept on file Outcomes/actions from meetings shared with relevant staff Stage 4 Worrying and/or deteriorating work situation.
 A serious offence that warrants the immediate attention of the Deputy Head (Pastoral) (e.g. theft, racist behaviour) Deputy Head (Pastoral)/HOY in consultation with Headmaster Meeting with parents Head's detention Fixed term exclusion Internal exclusion Involvement of external agencies (Educational Psychologist, counsellor) Involvement of police Meeting with parents Home/school contract Involvement of external agencies (Educational Psychologist, counsellor) Notes from parental meeting on file.
 Incident reports/witness statements Letters on file Report to governors?
-Stage 5 A serious offence that warrants the immediate involvement of the Headmaster (e.g. violence, theft, drugs) Headmaster/Deputy Head (pastoral) Meeting with parentsFixed term exclusionPermanent exclusion Incident reports/witness statements Letters on file Headmaster's report to governors